A Mighty Girl's top picks of the best new books for children and teens about incredible women from around the world.

 Gyo Fujikawa always felt like an outsider, even when she was growing up in California, and she dreamed of an America where people would see themselves represented on every page.
 Then, in World War II, while she worked in New York as an illustrator, her family was forced into an internment camp in Arkansas.
 It made her even more determined to create an inclusive world.
-Her book Babies was rejected by her publisher at first — a spread with black and white babies together is too controversial, they think, in an America where segregation still rules.
+Her book Babies was rejected by her publisher at first — a spread with black and white babies together was too controversial, they thought, in an America where segregation still ruled.
 But she persisted, and Babies would sell almost two million copies, paving the way for a vibrant, diverse world.
 Kyo Maclear and Julie Morstad have created an elegant book — part picture book biography, part celebration of racial diversity — that will inspire both kids and adults.

 Today, girls across the country participate in every kind of sport — but it wasn't that long ago that girls were told that physical activity was "unladylike," inappropriate, or even dangerous.
 In this inspiring title, young readers will learn about the daring women — both athletes and politicians — who fought for women in sports to be taken seriously.
 Beginning with the first modern Olympic Games, author Debbie Gonzalez introduces readers to pioneering women like Althea Gibson, Donna de Varona, Gertrude Ederle, and more.
 Then, she introduces the historic Title IX legislation that mandated equal treatment and changed the rules of the game for female athletes.
 This sweeping overview of the evolution of women's sports is sure to fascinate young readers who can't imagine not being able to go out and play.